 Metronidazole Gel for Rosacea UK: How It Works, Rozex, Triggers & Results

-Part of our complete guide to rosacea in the UK
+Part of the Access Doctor complete guide to rosacea in the UK.

-Rosacea is a chronic inflammatory skin condition affecting the central face — producing persistent redness, episodic flushing, papules, pustules, and visible blood vessels in an estimated 1 in 10 adults in some populations (prevalence estimates range from 1–10% in published studies).
+Rosacea is a chronic inflammatory skin condition affecting the central face — producing persistent redness, episodic flushing, papules, pustules, and visible blood vessels.
 Metronidazole 0.75% gel and cream are first-line prescription treatments for the most common subtype: papulopustular rosacea.
 This guide covers how it actually works — including the Demodex mite angle that most online guides miss — how it compares to the alternatives, and how trigger avoidance fits alongside treatment.

 Get a Metronidazole Prescription for Rosacea Online